esindhu-code/task2_cloud_function_hc/README.md

 ## need to test below:

-    - To ensure your Cloud Function (2nd Gen) deploys successfully without manually running pip commands, follow these best practices:
+- To ensure your Cloud Function (2nd Gen) deploys successfully without manually running pip commands, follow these best practices

 ✅ Solution: Include a requirements.txt File in Your Cloud Function Source Code Cloud Functions automatically install dependencies listed in requirements.txt during deployment.
 Make sure your function includes a properly formatted requirements.txt file in the same directory as your function code.